icmx/just-gulp/README.md

 # 🛠️ Just Gulp

+> **Outdated**
+>
+> This project uses outdated technologies and is not recommended for use in modern development.

-Bare minimum boilerplate featuring Gulp, multipage Pug templating and PostCSS styling, all live-reloadable.
+Bare minimum boilerplate featuring Gulp, Pug and PostCSS, all live-reloadable.

 ## Features

   - gulp as a builder
   - Pug templates
-  - PostCSS with csso minification and include-import enabled
+  - PostCSS with cssnano minification and include-import enabled
   - Browsersync live-reloading preview
-  - Prettier project-specific editor settings

 ## Usage